-And we have something like the “big classics”, like the ads for Volkswagen in the 60s, to remind us why we chose this job in the first place.
+We have the “big classics”, like the ads for Volkswagen in the 60s, to remind us why we chose this job in the first place.

-Not many people probably remember this, but Volkswagen's ride into the American zeitgeist got off to a bumpy start, given its nameplate’s genesis in the 1930s as a form of affordable and reliable transportation for working-class Germans living under the Third Reich.
+I suspect not many people will remember this, but Volkswagen's ride into the American zeitgeist got off to a bumpy start, given its nameplate’s genesis in the 1930s as a form of affordable and reliable transportation for working-class Germans living under the Third Reich.

 Bob Levenson – “one of the greatest copywriters ever to grace the English language, albeit in its Manhattan form", as he was declared – took on the challenge a bit more light-heartedly, and brilliantly made the most of what the product actually had – fantastic reliability.

 A radical simplicity, an "intelligent, don't-underestimate-the-public” type of advertising that became DDB's trademark, was the key.

 And one of the great examples of the game-changing approach to advertising those 60s’ Volkswagen campaigns is the “Snowplow” TV ad.

 In my view, one of the best car commercials of all time.

 “Have you ever wondered how the snow plow driver drives to the snow plow?”

 A brilliant dose of simplicity and lateral thinking (essential when you want to pay a compliment to your target’s intelligence).

 Knowing you don’t have the winner of the beauty contest as your product, but rather the unsung nerd of the science Olympics, what better way to parade it and talk about it than brutal weather?